01 of 06

 It’s a wonderful, wooded, hilly area, full of chic villas you find down little lanes that lead to nowhere except a great view.
 The jewel in the crown is the stately Hotel Eden-Roc.
 Other places to see include the Musée Napoléonien, and the mid 19th-century Villa Eilenroc, home to a classical music festival at the end of July.
-If the weather is punishingly hot and you crave greenery, walk through the and the Jardin Thuret, created by the botanist Gustave Thuret in 1857.
+If the weather is punishingly hot and you crave greenery, walk through the Jardin Thuret, created by the botanist Gustave Thuret in 1857.

 Not to be missed is the little La Garoupe Sanctuary chapel with its ships and models; this fishermen’s chapel is full of evocative reminders of those lost at sea.
 The nearby lighthouse is one of the most powerful on the coast – the beacon can be seen for 52 kilometers (25 miles) out to sea.Continue to 4 of 6 below.

 04 of 06

 Follow the Trail of Past Artists around Antibes

 Antibes has more than its fair share of artists who fell in love here and painted the small citadel town on the Mediterranean.
 The town has now celebrated their fame by putting stands at all the places where the artists set up their easels and captured the scenes forever.
 Pick up the Tourist Office's easy-to-follow map which takes you around all the stands showing the original works of art.